Camp Audubon: Frequently Asked Questions

 ANS provides a waitlist for full camps.
 These waitlists are restricted in length to ensure that they aren't indefinitely long.
 We require half the cost of the camp as a deposit to ensure people on the waitlist are seriously interested.
 If a spot opens up in a camp, we will contact you and you will have the opportunity to decline or accept the spot.
 If you do not get into a camp or choose to no longer take part in the waitlist, you will receive a full refund, less the $5 registration fee.

 There is always a chance that spots will open up in a camp, so we encourage anyone who has some flexibility in his or her schedule to join the waitlist.
 We have no way of predicting which camps will have space open up, but in our experience, many camps have at least one cancellation.
 Due to the number of children registered for waitlisted camps, we will only contact you if space becomes available.
 Otherwise, we will automatically refund the waitlist fee the week the waitlisted camp takes place.
-Waitlist fees are fully refundable at any time for any reason, minus the $5 registration fee.
+Registering for a waitlist as a member requires a 40% deposit, which is fully refundable at any time for any reason, minus the $5 registration fee.

 How do I cancel my registration?